 The on-site costs of mining metallurgical coal in North America may be the same as in Australia.
 But the cost of shipping it to the coasts to export it to Asia is up to 4 times greater due to transportation and logistical costs.

-14 percent of America’s major roads are in poor or mediocre condition.
-Driving on roads in need of repair costs U.S. motorists $94 billion a year in extra vehicle repairs and operating costs or $444 per motorist.
+44 percent of the nation's major urban roads are in poor or mediocre condition.
+Driving on roads in need of repair costs U.S. motorists $128.9 billion a year in extra vehicle repairs and operating costs or $605 per motorist.